edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-27-corporate-finance-training.md

 Think of your corporate finance managers as detectives, seeking out an instance of fraud.

 Essentially, fraud detection cracks down on those who would cheat the system for their own gain.
-This part of corporate finance training may need more intensive training that uses real instances of fraud to monitor suspicious patterns or activity.
+This part of corporate finance training may need more intensive training that uses real instances of fraud to help them monitor suspicious patterns or activity.

 ### Software skills